 Academic Performance and Academic Probation/Suspension.
 Students must maintain a 3.0 GPA while pursuing graduate study.
 When a student falls below a 3.0 GPA, the student is placed on probation.
-Every semester thereafter, the student must earn at least a minimum term/semester grade of 3.5 GPA until the cumulative GPA reached 3.0 or better.
+Every semester after that, the student must earn at least a minimum term/semester grade of 3.5 GPA until the cumulative GPA reaches 3.0 or better.
 When the student's cumulative GPA has returned to a 3.0 or greater, the student's academic status will return to "Good Standing."
 If the student fails to earn a minimum term/semester grade of 3.5 while on probation, the student will be suspended.

-Students enrolled in the M.S. in Counseling Program must receive a grade of "B" or better in all core counseling and clinical courses.
+Students enrolled in the Counseling Program must receive a grade of "B" or better in all core counseling and clinical courses.
 This includes all required core courses in the counseling program, excluding electives.
-(See "Clinical Mental Health Counseling Programs of Study" and "School Counseling Program of Study" for complete listing of courses).
-Students receiving a grade below a "B" will meet with their advisor to discuss a remediation plan which will include, but is not limited to, retaking the course and being placed on academic probation.
-Receiving grades below a "B" in two or more courses and/or receiving grades below a "B" more than one time in the same course could be grounds for dismissal from the program.
+(See "Clinical Mental Health Counseling Programs of Study" and "School Counseling Program of Study" for a complete listing of courses).
+Students receiving a grade below a "B" will meet with their advisor to discuss a remediation plan, which will include, but is not limited to, retaking the course and being placed on academic probation.
+Receiving grades below a "B" in two or more courses and/or grades below a "B" more than once in the same course could be grounds for dismissal from the program.
 A Request to Repeat Graduate Course form must be filed with the College of Graduate Studies for all courses that must be repeated.

 Writing Quality, Academic Honesty, and Plagiarism Policy.
-It is important that all written work meets the academic standards of graduate students using APA 7th edition formatting.
-If you feel you need assistance with your writing, contact the Writing Center in Woodward Library for in person or virtual appointments (phone #: 221-6559; email writinglab@apsu.edu; schedule an appointment at apsu.mywconline.com)
+All written work must meet the academic standards of graduate students using APA 7th edition formatting.
+If you feel you need assistance with your writing, contact the Writing Center in Woodward Library for inperson or virtual appointments (phone #: 221-6559; email writinglab@apsu.edu; schedule an appointment at apsu.mywconline.com)

-You are expected to adhere to the academic honesty policy as described in the APSU Code of Student Conduct.
-Plagiarism is defined as the adoption or reproduction of ideas, words, statements, images or works of another person as one's own without proper attribution.
-Plagiarism most commonly occurs when material is taken from a source without proper citation, but also includes having another individual write your assignment and presenting as your own.
-In addition, self-plagiarism is defined as a type of plagiarism in which the writer republishes a work in its entirety or reuses portions of a previously written text while authoring a new work.
-Whenever material is directly quoted, it must appear in quotation marks and be properly cited.
-Materials that are taken from a source (but not directly quoted) must also be cited appropriately.
+You are expected to adhere to the academic honesty policy described in the APSU Code of Student Conduct.
+Plagiarism is the adoption or reproduction of ideas, words, statements, images, or works of another person as one's own without proper attribution.
+Plagiarism most commonly occurs when material is taken from a source without proper citation, but it also includes having another individual write your assignment and presenting it as your own.
+In addition, self-plagiarism is a type of plagiarism in which the writer republishes a work in its entirety or reuses portions of a previously written text while authoring a new work.
+Whenever material is directly quoted, it must appear in quotation marks and be cited appropriately.
+Materials taken from a source (but not directly quoted) must also be cited appropriately.
 Additionally, integrity also applies to sharing work.
-Students are expected to refrain from sharing (or selling) completed assignments which may negatively influence the academic honesty of other students at APSU or other universities.
+Students are expected to refrain from sharing (or selling) completed assignments, which may negatively influence the academic honesty of other students at APSU or other universities.